Public policy: Social construction of problems

 Most public problems are made through the reflection of social and ideological values.
 As societies and communities evolve over time, the nature in which norms, customs and morals are proven acceptable, unacceptable, desirable or undesirable changes as well.
 Thus, the search of crucial problems to solve becomes difficult to distinguish within 'top-down' governmental bodies.

 Policy stream

-The policy stream is a concept developed by John Kingdon as a model proposed to show compelling problems need to be conjoined with two other factors: appropriate political climate and favourable and feasible solutions attached to problems) that flow together to move onto policy agenda.
+The policy stream is a concept developed by John Kingdon as a model proposed to show compelling problems need to be conjoined with two other factors: appropriate political climate and favorable and feasible solutions (attached to problems) that flow together to move onto policy agenda.
 This reinforces the policy window, another concept demonstrating the critical moment within a time and situation that a new policy could be motivated.

 Problem stream

 Because the definition of public problems are not obvious, they are most often denied and not acted upon.
 The problem stream represents a policy process to compromise for how worthy problems are to create policies and solutions.
 This is represented in five discrete factors: